 Our income tax includes the following effects:

-(i) the tax to be paid according to local tax legislation,
+i) the tax to be paid according to applicable local tax legislation,

-(iii) the effects mentioned in Note 13 to the consolidated financial statements as of June 30, 2022.
+iii) the effects mentioned in Note 13 to the consolidated financial statements as of September 30, 2022.

 Consolidated Net Financial Debt

-As of June 30, 2022, our net financial debt (cash, cash equivalents plus financial investments and financial NDF & interest rate swaps minus loans) amounted to P$312,116 million, increasing P$1,628 million (+0.5%) when compared to the consolidated net financial debt as of June 30, 2021 adjusted by inflation.
+As of September 30, 2022, our net financial debt (cash, cash equivalents plus financial investments and financial NDF* & interest rate swaps minus loans) amounted to P$360,531 million, decreasing P$48,387 million (-11.8%) when compared to the consolidated net financial debt as of September 30, 2021 adjusted by inflation.

 Investments in PP&E, intangible assets and rights of use assets

-Projects related to the expansion of internet and television services to improve our transmission and access speed.
+Projects related to improving internet transmission and access speed.

 Deployment and modernization of our 4G mobile access sites, supporting the growth in the coverage of our mobile network.

-Extension of our transmission and transport networks in order to unify the different access technologies and to consolidate the deployment of last-mile networks with FTTH (Fiber to the home) architecture.
+Extension of our transmission and transport networks in order to unify the different access technologies and to consolidate the deployment of last-mile networks with FTTH architecture.